Convex-Dev/design/cad/000_principles/README.md

 Literal code (e.g. Convex Lisp forms) should be quoted in a fixed width font `(like this)`

-Type names like Vector or the Java type Object should be captitalised.
+Type names like Vector or the Java type Object should be capitalised.

 Where possible, follow RFC style MUST, SHOULD, MAY, SHOULD NOT etc. in formal specifications.